a22057916w/archlinux-kde-install-guide/README.md

 pacman -S sddm
 systemctl enable sddm
 ```
-Reboot the machine, and you should now have a GUI on Arch Linux, similar to the following picture.<br><br>
+Reboot and login to the system.
+You should now have a GUI on Arch Linux, similar to the following picture.<br><br>
 ![](https://github.com/a22057916w/archlinux-kde-install-guide/blob/main/.meta/desktop.png)

 ## 中文化